Paroxysmal nocturnal hemoglobinuria: Epidemiology

 PNH is rare, with an annual rate of 1–2 cases per million.
 The prognosis without disease-modifying treatment is 10–20 years.
 Many cases develop in people who have previously been diagnosed with myelodysplastic syndrome (MDS).
 The fact that PNH develops in MDS also explains why there appears to be a higher rate of leukemia in PNH, as MDS can sometimes transform into leukemia or aplastic anemia.

 25% of female cases of PNH are discovered during pregnancy.
 This group has a high rate of thrombosis, and the risk of death of both mother and child are significantly increased (20% and 8% respectively).

 History

 The first description of paroxysmal hemoglobinuria was by the German physician Paul Strübing (Greifswald, 1852–1915) during a lecture in 1881, later published in 1882.
 Later comprehensive descriptions were made by Ettore Marchiafava and Alessio Nazari in 1911, with further elaborations by Marchiafava in 1928 and Ferdinando Micheli in 1931.

 The Dutch physician Enneking coined the term "paroxysmal nocturnal hemoglobinuria" (or haemoglobinuria paroxysmalis nocturna in Latin) in 1928, which has since become the default description.
+Historically, the term Marchiafava Micheli syndrome has been used.